learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 ## Display the information you need with custom output formats

-When you retrieve resources from the API server with the `kubectl get` command, then kubectl, by default, displays these resources to you in a format like in the following example:
+When you retrieve resources from the API server with the `kubectl get` command, then, by default, kubectl displays them in a human-readable table format like in the following example:

 ~~~bash
 $ kubectl get pods